ITfoxtec/FoxIDs/docs/language.md

 # Languages
-Foxids has multi-language support with support for the following languages:
+FoxIDs has multi-language support with support for the following languages:

 - Bulgarian (bg)
 - Catalan (ca)